The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick

 Scandal works in mysterious ways.

 It can alternately make people famous forever or relegate them to the dustbin of relevance.
-Give them an indelible black mark next to their names for posterity or, at the end of the day, just serve as a blip in a life story.
+Give them an indelible mark next to their names for posterity or, at the end of the day, just serve as a blip in a life story.

 But either way, scandal has a long shelf life.
 A story's timeliness can actually bounce around from era to era, hiding in plain sight for years before it's determined that it's a story that needs revisiting.
-And now seems to be the time that every crime, misstep and mystery is primed for a retelling, with Hollywood cranking out project after project to satiate a public that is savoring the opportunity to try to answer the lingering questions of "why?" and "how?"
+And now seems to be the time that every crime, misstep and mystery is primed for a retelling, with Hollywood cranking out project after project to satiate a public more eager than ever to find answers to the questions of "why?" and "how?"

-Starting tomorrow the film Chappaquiddick, starring Jason Clarke as Sen. Edward Kennedy, looks to shed some light on a truly bizarre chapter in, not just the teeming Kennedy family history, but in American history in general.
-The story of the accident that occurred on July 19, 1969, and its aftermath is one for the ages, but at the time it had to share a news cycle with not only the Apollo 11 moon landing the next day, but the murders of Sharon Tate and six others by the Manson family barely three weeks later.
+A truly bizarre chapter in not just the teeming Kennedy family history but in American history in general, the story of the accident that occurred on July 19, 1969, on Chappaquiddick Island and its aftermath is one for the ages.
+At the time, however, it shared a news cycle with the Apollo 11 moon landing the next day, and then the murders of Sharon Tate and six others by the Manson family barely three weeks later.

+And with the 50th anniversary of these wildly different yet still poignant events upon us, history has understandably repeated itself.
+Chappa-what?

-Ted Kennedy, the youngest of Joseph P. Kennedy and Rose Kennedy's nine children, had his eyes on the presidency—and the Kennedys' stalwart supporters, devastated by the assassination of President John F. Kennedy in 1963 and the murder of Robert F. Kennedy while he was campaigning for the Democratic nomination in 1968, had great hopes for the 30-year-old senator from Massachusetts as well.
+Ted Kennedy, the youngest of Joseph P. Kennedy Sr. and Rose Kennedy's nine children, had his eyes on the presidency—and the Kennedys' stalwart supporters, devastated by the assassination of President John F. Kennedy in 1963 and the murder of Sen. Robert F. Kennedy while he was campaigning for the Democratic nomination in 1968, had great hopes for the 30-year-old senator from Massachusetts as well.

-Chappaquiddick Island, a 150-yard ferry ride from Edgartown, Mass., is off the east end of Martha's Vineyard, a popular vacation destination for the world's elite, including numerous U.S. presidents.
-It measures about 3 miles across and for years there was only one paved road, Chappaquiddick Road.
+Chappaquiddick Island is a 150-yard ferry ride from Edgartown, Mass., on the east end of Martha's Vineyard, a popular vacation destination for the world's elite, including numerous U.S. presidents.
+It measures about 3 miles across and there was only one paved road, Chappaquiddick Road.
 A hairpin turn led you to Dike Road and a narrow wooden bridge that traversed Poucha Pond.

 Bettmann/Getty Images

-On the morning of July 19, 1969, a couple of fishermen noticed a car overturned and submerged up to its tires in the pond and informed a local resident, who called police at around 8:20 a.m.
-She would tell Edgartown Police Chief Dominick James Arena, who responded alone to the call and actually borrowed bathing trunks from the woman's husband and dove into the water himself to get a closer look, that she remembered hearing a car that sounded as if it were going awfully fast at around midnight.
+On the morning of July 19, 1969, a couple of fishermen noticed a car overturned and submerged up to its tires in the pond.
+They knocked on the door of a nearby cottage and the tenant, who with her husband was renting the place, called police at around 8:20 a.m.
+She would tell Edgartown Police Chief Dominick James Arena, who responded alone to the call and actually borrowed bathing trunks belonging to the woman's husband and dove into the water himself to get a closer look, that she remembered hearing a car that sounded as if it were going awfully fast at around midnight.
 But she didn't hear a splash or anything else that indicated an accident had happened.

 Arena radioed for a fire department diver and another officer and when various backup personnel arrived at 8:45 a.m., they put a trace out on the car's license plate, L78207.